EchoesHQ/gitlab-proxy/README.md

 The proxy expects the file `api_keys.conf` to me mounted to `/etc/nginx/api_keys`.

-With the command below the proxy will run on the port `8080`.
+The following command runs the proxy on port `8080`:

 ```console
 docker run \